wora/protorpc/README.md

 * Each RPC endpoint is identified by a unique HTTP URL, which is published by API documentation or API service discovery.
-This library does not impose any restriction on the URL structure,
+This library does not impose any restriction on the URL structure.

-* All requests are sent using an HTTP POST method.
+* Each RPC request is sent using an HTTP POST method.
+Other HTTP methods can be added later if needed.

 * The request and response messages are passed via HTTP bodies.

 * The error response is passed via HTTP response body.

 * Only proto JSON and proto binary encodings are supported, but proto text and proto yaml can be added in the future.
+The encoding format must be specified by the `Content-Type` HTTP header.

 ## Status